CHTC/chtc-website-source/conda-installation.md

 The first option is more efficient, especially for complex installations, but there may be rare situations where installing with each job is better.
 We recommend trying the pre-installation option first.
-If it doesn't work, discuss the second option with an RCF.
+If it doesn't work, discuss the second option with a facilitator.

 - Recommended: [Option 1: Pre-Install Miniconda and Transfer to Jobs](#option-1-pre-install-miniconda-and-transfer-to-jobs)
 - Alternative: [Option 2: Install Miniconda Inside Each Job](#option-2-install-miniconda-inside-each-job)